MRI-Lab-Graz/master-thesis-overleaf/START_HERE.md

 5. Add one reference to `bibliography.bib`, cite it in the intro with `\cite{...}` and set Biber if the citation doesn't show.

 That's it — progress in small, verifiable steps.
 If an error appears, copy the Overleaf log and search for the top error line; it usually indicates what's wrong.

+---

+Note for advanced warnings:

+- You might see a warning from the `microtype` package that mentions `Unable to apply patch 'footnote'`.
+This is harmless and can be ignored.
+If it bothers you, comment out `\usepackage{microtype}` in `template/apa_template_settings.tex`.